 Table-no ue ga “Gomi-Darake” da.

-There’s a lot of garbage on the table.
+There’s a lot of trash on the table.

 - テーブルの上がおいしい料理だらけだ。